Further tests for melanoma

 If the melanoma is more than 1mm deep into the skin or you have swollen lymph glands in the area, your doctor may recommend that you have an ultrasound scan and a sample of cells taken from the lymph nodes.
 This can show whether there are any melanoma cells in the nodes.
 The ultrasound scan uses sound waves to look for changes in lymph glands.
 This involves putting some jelly on the skin over the lymph glands and passing a small device over the skin.
 The device sends out sound waves and receives them back.
 The sound waves bounce off the lymph glands and build up a picture of them on a screen.
 There is information about having an ultrasound scan in the section about cancer tests.

 The doctor takes a sample of cells by putting a thin needle into the lymph node and drawing out some of the cells.
 This is called fine needle aspiration (FNA).
 A pathologist then examines the cells in the laboratory.

 Instead of an ultrasound scan and needle biopsy your doctor may suggest a sentinel lymph node biopsy to find out if there are any melanoma cells in the lymph glands.
 If any melanoma cells have broken away from the tumour, they are most likely to get trapped in the sentinel lymph node.

 You have sentinel lymph node biopsy (SLNB) under general anaesthetic.
 Usually you have it at the same time as the operation to remove more tissue after being diagnosed with melanoma (wide local excision).
 A surgeon injects a small amount of dye or a mildly radioactive liquid into the area where the melanoma was removed.
-The dye or liquid drains away from the area into the lymph glands.
+The dye or liquid drains away into the lymph glands.
 The surgeon can see when the dye reaches the first group of lymph nodes or they can measure the radioactivity with a scanner.
 These nodes are known as the sentinel nodes.
 The surgeon removes 1 or more of these nodes and sends them to the lab to see if they contain melanoma cells.